viniroger/helpers/README.md

 1) Save at helpers directory

-2) Write these lines at file to import Files class
+2) Write these lines at file to import Files class:

 import sys

 sys.path.append("/path/helpers")

 from toolbox import Files